PROJECT: Exploring local access to the Green Climate Fund (GCF)

 C. Engaging in policy dialogues, providing GCF board members and government representatives from developed and developing countries who participate in the current negotiations on the GCF, strategic advice on assuring local access.

-Each area of work involves a number of specific steps that will be taken up jointly by the consortium.
+Each area of work involved a number of specific steps that will be taken up jointly by the consortium.

 CDKN funding: £177,000